Verenahof

 In 1806, the Grand Duchy of Baden inherited sovereign rights over Verenahof, which became an enclave within the canton of Schaffhausen.
 In 1815 and 1839 Swiss attempts to obtain Verenahof were unsuccessful.
 In 1829 a schoolhouse was built in Wiechs am Randen where the children from the Verenahof enclave could attend school.
 By 1855 inhabitants of Verenahof were also Protestant as were their Büttenhardter neighbors; they had become a small Protestant minority within the otherwise completely Catholic community of Wiechs am Randen.

 In the 1920s, there were several attempts to integrate the Verenahof into Switzerland but the Baden Ministry of the Interior repeatedly rejected these.
 In the 1930s, the border markers around the exclave were updated.
-On 30 April 1945, four German officers sought refuge within the enclave.
+On 30 April 1945, four German officers sought refuge in the enclave.
 The Swiss police, however, expelled them.

 By 1964 a treaty was concluded between Germany and Switzerland, which entered into force on 4 October 1967.
 The 43-hectare (430,000-square metre) territory, containing three houses and eleven West German citizens, became part of Switzerland with the transfer of 529,912 square metres (5,703,930 sq ft) of West German land parcels (that had administratively been part of the German towns of Konstanz, Öhningen, Rielasingen, Wiechs am Randen, Altenburg, Stühlingen, Weizen and Grimmelshofen) in exchange for the transfer to the Federal Republic of Germany of an equal area of Swiss land parcels (which had administratively been part of the Swiss towns of Kreuzlingen, Hemishofen, Büttenhardt, Opfertshofen, and Merishausen).
 Verenahof now forms part of the Swiss municipality of Büttenhardt.